Small Business Funding

 Self-funding – Many entrepreneurs fund their businesses themselves.
 They may use savings or personal debt (such as a second mortgage or credit cards).
 Alternatively, they may sell assets to generate cash for the business (e.g., a second home or a boat).

 Friends and family – You mention this source of funding in your question.
 Obviously, friends and family can provide either equity or debt funding.
+To avoid hard feelings, make sure to structure this as an arm’s length business deal with all of the appropriate documentation.

 Angel Investors – These people are typically affluent individuals who are willing to invest in businesses.
 Increasingly, angel investors are forming investment groups to spread risk and pool research.